The Last Man: Volume 1

 Lionel's father was a friend of the king before he was cast away because of his gambling.
 Lionel's father left to take his life, but before he did so he left a letter for the king to take care of his family after his death.
-After Lionel's father died the letter was never delivered.
+After Lionel's father died, the letter was never delivered.
 Lionel and his sister grow up with no parental influence and become uncivilised.
 Lionel develops a hatred of the royal family, and Perdita grows to enjoy her isolation from society.

-When the king leaves the throne, the monarchy comes to an end and a republic is created.
+When the king leaves the throne, the monarchy comes to an end, and a republic is created.
 When the king dies, the Countess attempts to raise their son, Adrian, to reclaim the throne.
 However, Adrian opposes his mother and refuses to take the throne.
 He moves to Cumberland where Lionel, who bears a grudge against Adrian and his family for the neglect of the Verney family, intends to confront Adrian.
 He is mollified by Adrian's good nature and his explanation that he only recently discovered the letter.
 The two become close friends, and Lionel becomes civilised under Adrian's influence.
-Adrian assists Lionel in pursuing political endeavours in Vienna which Lionel accepts and leaves for 2 years but chooses to return to England because he has not heard from either Adrian or his sister.
+Adrian assists Lionel in pursuing political endeavours in Vienna, which Lionel accepts, and leaves for 2 years.
+He later chooses to return to England because he has not heard from either Adrian or his sister.